aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Case Management/Case-Management_-Save_Data_Update_Definitions.rst

 :Type:		Selection
 :Range:		The settings listed below
-:Default:	The default for this option is on
+:Default:	On

-This option determines whether or not defined parameters and sets whose contents are out of date are evaluated before saving the case.
+This option determines whether or not defined parameters and sets, whose content are out of date, are evaluated before saving the case.

-Please also see the option :ref:`option-AIMMS-case_save_defined_identifiers`  that controls whether defined identifiers are included at all.
+Please also see the option **Case Save Defined Identifiers** that controls whether defined identifiers are included at all.

 Possible values are:

+    *	On (evaluate definitions of parameters and sets whose contents are out of date)
     *	Off (do not evaluate definitions)

-    *	On (evaluate definitions of parameters and sets whose contents are out of date)
+**Learn more about**

+*	:ref:`option-case_save_defined_identifiers`